Borov666/tai_sg_proxy/README.md

 4. Open .env in the proxy folder and put your token there, so it looks like API_TOKEN="your token here"
 5. Run `npm install` to install dependencies.
 6. Start the proxy - `node main.js`
-7. Select Reverse Proxy api in TavernAI's right menu and set the proxy URL as http://127.0.0.1:3000 without pass.
+7. Select Reverse Proxy api in TavernAI's right menu and set the proxy URL as http://127.0.0.1:3000 without the password.

 Enjoy.